chrissound/GitChapter/README.md

 ### Chapter

 A single file defined in the `chapters/` directory with an `index` followed by an underscore.
+I may have referenced this as a "section" previously as well as in source code.

-### Chapter offset
+### Chapter commit reference

 Each chapter can reference one or more consecutive git commits.
 The offset determines the start and end commits.
+Commits will automatically be tagged with `ghc-begin-x` and `ghc-end-x`.
+This is what allows someone to checkout a commit relating to a specific chapter.